Key Takeaway

 Here is how the elimination timeline breaks down after your final dose:

-This gradual elimination explains why you do not lose all appetite suppression immediately after missing a dose.
+This gradual elimination explains why you don't lose all appetite suppression immediately after missing a dose.
 The effects taper off over several weeks rather than disappearing overnight.

 Why Semaglutide Stays So Long Compared to Other Medications

 Semaglutide is engineered to resist the rapid breakdown that natural GLP-1 undergoes in the body.
 Natural GLP-1 has a half-life of only two to three minutes.
-Semaglutide achieves its extended duration through structural modifications: it is 94% similar to human GLP-1 but includes a fatty acid chain that allows it to bind tightly to albumin (a protein in your blood).
+Semaglutide achieves its extended duration through structural modifications: it's 94% similar to human GLP-1 but includes a fatty acid chain that allows it to bind tightly to albumin (a protein in your blood).
 This albumin binding shields semaglutide from enzymatic degradation and slows its elimination through the kidneys.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 The primary route of elimination is through metabolism rather than renal excretion.
 The drug is broken down by proteolytic enzymes throughout the body, and the fragments are excreted through both urine and feces.
 Only about 3% of the intact drug appears in urine.